-As a teenager, the high school locker room can be an intimidating place.
+As a teen, the high school locker room can be an intimidating place.
 Freshmen and even junior high students who haven't had a physical education class in past years probably will be nervous about being in the high school locker room for the first time, but it's usually not as bad in a locker room as students make it out to be.
 Locker rooms can even be fun, all depending on your attitude of course.
 Even if your high school locker room experiences have not been the best, you can still make good memories out of your locker room experiences.
 Friends can have a lot of fun while getting ready for gym class, even if most of that fun is light-hearted complaining about the physical education activities.
 While the idea of communal showers is probably not the most appealing idea to a lot of teens, high school locker rooms overall are not that bad, and since physical education is a required part of high school, at least if you want to graduate, then you might as well have some fun with it!

 What to Expect in a High School Locker Room

 When you are getting ready to experience a locker room for the first time in your adolescent years, it can be a terrifying thing.
 Depending on your school and type of gym class, some things to expect in a high school locker room are: